The Quantitative Behavior of Asymptotic Syzygies for Hirzebruch Surfaces

 In \cite{einErmanLazarsfeld15} Ein, Erman, and Lazarsfeld proposed a heuristic for the quantitative behavior of asymptotic syzygies: a Betti table that is ``sufficiently positive'' behaves approximately like the Betti table of a large Koszul complex.
 In particular, the entries of each row of such a Betti table should, after possibly rescaling, look like a normal Gaussian distribution.
-The goal of this note is to consider Ein, Erman, and Lazarsfeld's normality heuristic\footnote{By this heuristic, we simply mean the overarching idea from \cite{einErmanLazarsfeld15}, which was that in appropriate asymptotic families, the Betti numbers in a given row should asymptotically converge to a normal distribution.
-We call this a heuristic, and not a conjecture, because Ein, Erman, and Lazarsfeld's specific conjecture \cite{einErmanLazarsfeld15}*{Conjecture~B} only applied to varieties under high degree Veronese embeddings.
-However the conjecture was based on a ``random Betti table'' construction that makes sense in many other contexts, including the case of semi-ample growth considered in this paper.} for a new class of examples, namely certain toric surfaces (including Hirzebruch surfaces) when the embedding line bundle grows in a semi-ample fashion.
+The goal of this note is to consider Ein, Erman, and Lazarsfeld's normality heuristic for a new class of examples, namely certain toric surfaces (including Hirzebruch surfaces) when the embedding line bundle grows in a semi-ample fashion.

 Our main results are twofold, and can be visualized in the case of $\P^{1}\times\P^{1}$ embedded by $\O_{\P^{1}\times\P^{1}}(d,2)$.
 Below we plot the entries of the two interesting rows of the Betti table for $d=3,5,10,$ and $20$.